MasoudH/Spead/README.md

 This web app was created to allow people to improve their reading abilities through speaking with accuracy.

-Spead was created at Hack Western 2015.
+Spead was created at Hack Western 2015 after 16 hours of coming up with the idea.

 [Demo](http://spead.paulkr.com)